robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/readme.md

 If you can't sum up what the extension is and how it can be used in a readme file, then perhaps the scope of your extension is too big.
 In that case consider breaking it out into smaller, more focused extensions.

-## The Extension/Integration Class (IContextConfig)
+## The Extension/Integration Class (IContextExtension)

-An extension implements the IContextConfig interface.
-When included into a context, that context is immediately passed through to the configureContext() method:
+An extension implements the IContextExtension interface.
+When included into a context, that context is immediately passed through to the extend() method:

     package robotlegs.extensions.superDuper
     {
-      public class SuperDuperExtension implements IContextConfig
+      public class SuperDuperExtension implements IContextExtension
       {
-        public function configureContext(context:IContext):void
+        public function extend(context:IContext):void
         {
           trace(this, " is being installed into ", context);
           // BEWARE: the context may not be fully initialized.